Larysmith/aws-bootcamp-cruddur-2023/journal/week2.md

 Step7: Verify
 ![img](../img2/roolbar%20app%20confirm.png)

-### 7. TRIGGER AN ERROR AN OBSERVE AN ERROR WITH ROLLBAR
+### 7. I TRIGGERD AN ERROR AND OBSERVED AN ERROR WITH ROLLBAR

 ![img](../img/../img2/roolbar%20error.png)

-### 8. INSTALL WATCHTOWER AND WRITE A CUSTOM LOGGER TO SEND APPLICATION LOG DATA TO CLOUDWATCH LOG GROUP
+### 8. I INSTALLED WATCHTOWER AND WROTE A CUSTOM LOGGER TO SEND APPLICATION LOG DATA TO CLOUDWATCH LOG GROUP

 Step1: Add to the requirements.txt
 ```sh